-Our participation augments the Leadership Development for Women program and the Senior Women's Leadership Forum .
-Key members of the SAT were also involved in the planning and development of the Workplace Gender Equity Strategy (2018-2022), ensuring consistency and collaboration between the Strategy and Athena SWAN.
+Our participation augments the Leadership Development for Women program, the Senior Women's Leadership Forum, and the University's Workplace Gender Equity Strategy (2018-2022).

 A key part of the Workplace Gender Equity Strategy 2018-2022 and the Athena SWAN Action Plan is the ongoing communication and distribution of information to staff regarding equity principles across Charles Sturt.
 In addition to training and webinars, a quarterly newsletter distributed to all staff, will contain updates on the progress of gender equity initiatives, case studies, research findings and other relevant articles and information.

 We’d love to hear of any gender equity initiatives and good news stories from your area, please email details to email@example.com.